pfedick/DeckerGame/README.md

 ## What's the status of the game?
 The game is in development and I already implemented a lot of the features I had in mind, when I started this project.
-The graphic engine is complete, most of the physics is done (it needs a bit fine tuning) and collision detection between the player, the world and the objects inside it is working.
+The graphic engine is complete, player-physics is done and collision detection between the player, the world and the objects inside it is working.
 The test level is fully playable.
 The sound engine is finished, too.

 ### Things which are ongoing